 My maths is not the best, but even without a calculator I know that £235k is about £30k a year in mortgage payments.

-Taking into account that £55k is their gross income, £30k is a HUGE chunk of their earnings, so I would really have liked some more details of their budgets and how they paid it off (did they overpay monthly or did they invest the money then pay off the mortgage in one go at the end of the 8 years).
+Taking into account that £55k is their gross income, £30k is a HUGE chunk of their earnings, so a few more details of their budgets and how they paid it off would have been useful.

-Absolutely none of these questions were addressed or explored at all, and the audience was left to guess how they managed to do it by ‘cutting back’.
+Absolutely none of these questions were addressed or explored at all, and we were left to guess how they managed to do it by ‘cutting back’.

 It takes more than shopping at Lidl and turning your lights off when you leave a room to pay off a £235k mortgage in just 8 years!